 You may also like to read:

 - 33 of the BEST things to do in Paris + must-know travel tips!

 - Where to stay in Paris: Hôtel du Petit Moulin

 Where is the hotel located?

 You’ll find Pavillon de la Reine located in the trendy Haut Marais, the heart of ‘Old Paris,’ an area known for its narrow streets and lively nightlife.
 Dating back to the 13th century, Haut Marais is Paris’ oldest quarter.
 Spanning across part of the 3rd and 4th arrondissements, the area was the aristocratic district of Paris and is home to many outstanding buildings of historic and architectural importance.
-From the map below, you can see the hotel’s location in relation to the Notre Dame Cathedral.

 We loved staying in Le Marais!
 The neighbourhood has a welcoming, friendly atmosphere and we felt safe strolling around the streets during the day and evenings.
 There’s a wealth of restaurants, cafes and boutiques nearby and we found it very easy to get around on the metro, using the free app maps.me to help us navigate without internet access.
 Pavillon de la Reine’s Le Marais location was ideal for our Paris adventures, serving as a great home base for us to retreat to each day and offering us easy access to all the major sites, plenty to see and do locally and a whole lot of history to experience as well.